Last updated on June 21, 2022 at 07:58 pm

 Likes & Comments

-Enable likes and comments on any content you want to allow your employees to engage.
-Then track this data to continuously improve your strategy and continuously improve employee engagement.
+Enable likes and comments on any post.
+We support thread commenting, so you can easily respond to comments.
+Then track this data to continuously improve your strategy and engagement.

 Employee Engagement Success Stories